 Don't forget to back up your data!
 If the files on your hard drive mean anything to you, you must back up.
 Not maybe.
 Must.
 Even if your most important file is your last saved game of Bejeweled, you still need to back up your files.
-Fortunately, Sierra includes an awesome backup utility called Time Machine.
-(Unfortunately, you need either an external hard drive or an Apple Time Capsule device to take advantage of it.)
-So I beg you: Please read Chapter 21 now, and find out how to back up before something horrible happens to your valuable data!
+Fortunately, macOS includes an awesome backup utility called Time Machine.
+(Unfortunately, you need an external hard drive to take advantage of it.)
+So I beg you: Please read Chapter 24 now, and find out how to back up before something horrible happens to your valuable data!

-I strongly recommend that you read Chapter 21 sooner rather than later - preferably before you do any significant work on your Mac.
+I strongly recommend that you read Chapter 24 sooner rather than later preferably before you do any significant work on your Mac.
 Dr. Mac says, "There are only two kinds of Mac users: Those who have lost data and those who will."
 Which kind do you want to be?

 Don't kiss your monitor while wearing stuff on your lips.
 For obvious reasons!
-Use a clean, soft cloth and/or OmniCleanz display cleaning solution (I love the stuff, made by RadTech; www.radtech.us) to clean your display.
+Use a clean, soft microfiber cloth and OmniCleanz display cleaning solution (I love the stuff, made by RadTech; www.radtech.com) to clean your display.